The English Diagnostic Test (EDT) assesses English usage and composition ability for the purposes of placing students into English 100.

-Test scores will not be used as a basis for general admission, except where specific scores are required for acceptance into specific programs.
+Test scores will not be used as a basis for general admission or for meeting the English Language Requirement except where specific scores are required for acceptance into specific programs.

 Please fill out the registration form to sign up for one of the exam sittings.